Updated 11 April 2026

 Based on 2,000 sq ft home, $0.16/kWh.
 Mini split savings come from higher SEER, zero duct loss, and zone control (cooling only occupied rooms).

-The Tax Credit Difference
+The Federal Tax Credit Has Ended

 When Central AC Wins